Analysis | Over and over, the same refrain from people sick with covid: I wish I’d gotten the vaccine

 That sentiment changed.

-“Before she got intubated, one of the last things she told her sister was 'Please make sure my children get vaccinated,'" Jones said.
+“Before she got intubated, one of the last things she told her sister was, ‘Please make sure my children get vaccinated,’ ” Jones said.

 The future for the Rodriguezes is uncertain; both remain on ventilators in an intensive care unit.
 Everyone else mentioned above, though, is relatively lucky.
-No, they didn't get the vaccine and, yes, they got very sick.
+No, they didn’t get vaccinated and, yes, they got very sick.
 But they lived.

-Michael Freedy, 39, didn’t.
+Micheal Freedy, 39, didn’t.
 He died of covid last week.
 His fiancee, who also didn’t receive a shot, spoke with CNN on Monday morning.

 “We just wanted to wait a year from when it started to be — when it came out, like when it started to be available to people, like, just to watch and see what people’s reactions were to it,” Jessica DuPreez said of their not being vaccinated.
 “We didn’t think a year would matter.”

 “If you’re hesitating, it’s not worth hesitating for.
 I’m not going to be able to change anybody’s mind who’s directly against it,” she added later in the interview.
-“But those of you that are hesitating and think it can’t happen to me because I’m young and — it can.”
+“But those of you that are hesitating and think, ‘It can’t happen to me because I’m young and’ — it can.”

 Freedy’s last text message to her was blunt: “I should have gotten the damn vaccine.”